arjangch/grails-project-helper/example3/README.md

 # Create REST API
+In this example we want to work with data Json or Xml.
 There are many ways of doing this.

-This is how I do it.
+## Return simple JSON
+Here we return domain as without changing it.

+## Return simple XML